Minsqui/Project20/doc/doc.md

 Using the .NET Blazor technology, BlazorUI is a user interface created as a web application.
 It uses both client and server parts of Blazor.
 The client part is used to maximise the speed of the application and the server part exists mainly for the future possibility of using this manager to manage a whole campaign with multiple users on the same database.

 ## Project20Tests
 Unit tests for the application.
-At this point, the tests are for the Core classes Character and Die.
+At this point, the only tests are for the Core classes Character and Die.